Kentik for Azure

-- If you configure manually, you can change the Retention setting in Azure’s Flow logs settings dialog, which you’ll be directed to by the instructions provided when you click the Configure Manually button in the Configure Flow Log Export tile of Kentik’s Add Azure Cloud dialog.
+- If you configure manually, you can change the Retention setting in Azure's Flow logs settings dialog, which you'll be directed to by the instructions provided when you click the Configure Manually button in the Configure Flow Log Export tile of Kentik's Monitor your Azure Cloud page.

 Note: In Azure, retention is specified as an integer representing whole days, with a valid range of 1 -365.

 Azure Flow Log Resources